The Beverly Hillbillies - The Big Bank Battle (1965)

 rare 1894-S dime.

-mountaineers who become wealthy from oil and move to Beverly Hills, California.
+from oil found on their land and move to the famous city of Beverly Hills, California.

 The Clampetts, Elly May, Granny, Jed, and Jethro, arrive in Beverly Hills.